 Right-click the purple block in your inventory and type the following code:

 You can choose the active duration according to your tastes.
-For example, if you want to make it run indefinitely, you can set it to always active.
+For example, if you want to run it indefinitely, you can set it to always active.

 Increase the Area’s Height

-Slimes only spawn at a vertical height level of under 40, so if your base is above that level then Slimes will not spawn in it.
-This can be easy to do if you are working on a brand new construction.
+Slimes only spawn at a vertical height level of under 40, so if your base is above that level, then Slimes will not spawn in it.
+This can be easy if you are working on a brand-new construction.

 However, changing the height of a finished masterpiece is easier said than done.
-Therefore, make sure to follow the mentioned steps unless you’re all about that subterranean life.
+Therefore, follow the mentioned steps unless you’re all about that subterranean life.

 Where Do Slimes Spawn In Minecraft?

-- Underground Caves: Slimes can be found under the vertical height of 40 or lower.
-Therefore, it is relatively easy to encounter these mobs in the underground caves.
+- Underground Caves: Slimes can be found under a vertical height of 40 or lower.
+Therefore, it is relatively easy to encounter these mobs in underground caves.

-- Swamp Biomes: Building anything in the swamp biome is akin to getting yourself blanketed with Slimes.
-These mobs spawn in the night and patrol the area to find any likely targets.
+- Swamp Biomes: Building anything in the swamp biome is like blanketing yourself with Slimes.
+These mobs spawn at night and patrol the area to find any likely targets.

 - Chunkbases: There is an online tool called Chunkbase that can help you find the likely locations for a Slime chunk in your Minecraft world.
-Simply head to the Slime Finder Tool and enter your World’s seed along with the respective Minecraft version.
+Go to the Slime Finder Tool and enter your World’s seed and the respective Minecraft version.
 You can use the “/seed” command in the chatbox to find your world seed.

-All in all, you need to have a decent Slime-proof blanket to stop them from spawning.
-Alternatively, you can choose to harvest them to gain Slime balls for your Redstone adventures.
+All in all, you need a decent Slime-proof blanket to stop them from spawning.
+Alternatively, harvest them to gain Slime balls for your Redstone adventures.

 If you have chosen to go for the Slime despawn option, make sure to re-enable it later to farm Slime balls.
-However, it can take time before you learn how to build Redstone Contraptions.
+However, learning how to build Redstone Contraptions can take time.